scrapinghub/scrapy-poet/docs/overrides.rst

 Overrides
 =========
 This functionality opens the door to configure specific Page Objects depending on the request URL domain.
-Please have a look to :ref:`intro/tutorial` to learn the basics about overrides before digging deeper in the content of this page.
+Please have a look to :ref:`intro-tutorial` to learn the basics about overrides before digging deeper in the content of this page.